K2MUSE: A human lower-limb multimodal walking dataset spanning task and acquisition variability for rehabilitation robotics: Dataset structure

 All the data are uploaded to \href{https://kaggle.com/datasets/98d67c253a7c820668aed0690cae20343481b8f8f8e0dafbe93b0c76d91f0ce6}{Kaggle}, and detailed descriptions are available at \href{https://k2muse.github.io/datasets/}{https://k2muse.github.io/datasets/}.
-The K2MUSE dataset comprises kinematic, kinetic, ultrasound, and sEMG data, along with the anthropometric information of participants, as illustrated in Figure~\ref{fig:DatasetStructure}~(a).
-The participants' basic information is stored in a file named `ParticipantInformation.xlsx', which includes details such as ID, gender, birthday, age, height, weight, shoe size, knee width, ankle width, and leg length.
-The `figData.mat' file contains the average joint angles, joint moments, and joint power values for all participants, which are used to plot the curves in Figure~\ref{fig:IdealKinematicKinetic}.
+The K2MUSE dataset comprises kinematic, kinetic, ultrasound, and sEMG data, along with the anthropometric information of the participants, as illustrated in Figure~\ref{fig:DatasetStructure}~(a).
+The participants' basic information is stored in a file named `ParticipantInformation.xlsx', which includes details such as the participants' ID number, gender, birthday, age, height, weight, shoe size, knee width, ankle width, and leg length.
+The `figData.mat' file contains the average joint angles, joint moments, and joint power values for all participants, which were used to plot the curves shown in Figure~\ref{fig:IdealKinematicKinetic}.